 Donations to the PTO are always welcome.

-To make a donation, go to our online store.
+To make a donation, go to School Pay.

 Here are some guidelines from the PTO Today website, but please consult an accounting professional for tax advice.
 Generally, any gift or contribution for which the donor does not receive anything of substantial value in return is tax-deductible.
 Here are some examples.